neuefische/wd-flipped-classroom-curriculum/sessions/js-conditions-and-booleans/README.md

 ## Keywords for Recap:

-George Bool, truthy, falsy, strict equality, type coersion, ternary operator, if statement
+George Bool, truthy, falsy, strict equality, type coercion, ternary operator, if statement

 > These keywords are for the weekly summary on Fridays.
 We use the keywords to automatically
 > generate excalidraw tags with the help of